-In this article, we study a single server queue control problem, which originated from a heavy traffic approximation for a sequence of single server queueing models with impatient customers.
-In a single-server queueing system, impatient customers arrive randomly over time and are served under the first-come-first-served discipline.
-The customers abandon the system if their patience runs out before the service initiates.
-Additionally, the service and patience times are independent i.i.d with general distributions subject to mild constraints.
-In practice, such as telephone call centers or bandwidth sharing models, customers may not observe the queue-length and internet traffic may not display background tasks to individual users, but they are often provided approximate waiting time (or processing time).
-The single server queue control problem we addressed in this article originated from \cite{lee2011convergence}, where their state process is the offered waiting time, and the customer arrival process has state-dependent intensity.
-One can think of this as each customer has an associated task with a deadline, the system manager would have to learn about the deadline as well as the required service time.
-Thus the manager has an influence on the arrival intensity by means of admission control.
-We intend to find an optimal admission control that generates the minimum cost under some cost structure.
+In practice, such as in telephone communication centers, internet bandwidth sharing models, or cloud computing systems, customers/tasks may not observe the queue length, and internet traffic may not display background tasks to individual users, but the waiting time (or processing time) is often available.
+For instance, a cloud uploading/downloading system recognizes the file sizes, which leads to observable service times for all the tasks in the queue, and these quantities provide an explicit definition of the waiting time.
+In this model, the state process is the offered waiting time, which provides the amount of time a hypothetical customer would have to wait for service if he had arrived with infinite patience, and the customer arrival process has a state-dependent intensity.
+As a motivation of the state-dependent intensity in \cite{lee2011convergence}, one can think of this process in the following way.
+Each customer is equipped with an associated task with a deadline (or observable workload, for instance, \cite{foss2001optimality}, \cite{der2022scalable}) when they arrive at the system, and the system manager would have to learn about the deadline as well as the required completion/service time for each customer.
+These quantities can further render the offered waiting times.
+Thus, the manager can influence the arrival intensity by means of admission control.
+Here, we intend to find an optimal admission control that generates the minimum cost under some cost structure.